antfu/talks/2024-12-16/src/slides.md

 [click] Since in ESLint, you can have different rule sets that apply to different file types or are more granular to their exact file path.
 In the config inspector, you can also enter the file path to test how rules are enabled for that file.

-In another tab, you can also browse each rule available, given the plugins you have installed.
+In another tab, you can also browse each rule that is available, given the plugins you have installed.
 You can filter them and see which rules you are using, which rules you don't, which are recommended ones, and which are deprecated.

-[click] Here I have my config file as an example.
+[click] Here, I have my config preset as an example.
+The code frame here reflects my eslint config file on the disk.
 The config is a factory function that takes some rather high-level options.
 With the config inspector, we could see how it was resolved based on the options we provided.
 We could also try to change the options and see how it affects the result.
 For example, I could also provide it the path of my tsconfig, which will enable the type-aware rules for me automatically.
 -->

 ---